 Please check our website and social media for information regarding weather-related closures during which Private Lessons may be held online.
 Only two make-ups per year will be offered for any lesson that cannot be taught online during a school closing.
 For classes and small ensembles canceled due to a school closing, meetings will be made-up as the calendar allows.
 There is no credit or refund for subsequent closings.

 Other Policies & Information

-Our facility at 36 King Street in Littleton, MA, as well as our new facility at 122 Old Ayer Road in Groton, MA, are fully handicapped accessible.
+Our facility at 122 Old Ayer Road in Groton, MA is fully handicapped accessible.
 Per the Americans with Disabilities Act (ADA) regulations, only service dogs (not pets) are allowed inside building or on the grounds.

 Groton Hill Music Center does not discriminate on the basis of race, color, religion, gender, sexual orientation, national origin, citizenship, ancestry, age, mental or physical disability, veteran status, or any other category protected under applicable law in its admissions, education programs, activities, or employment policies.

 Groton Hill reserves the right to create photographs or audio/video recordings of classes, ensembles, recitals, or other group activities.
 These materials may appear in print, audio, livestream and recorded video, and other digital media, including Groton Hill Music Center’s website and social media platforms.
 Photographs or audio/video recordings taken during Groton Hill Music School private lessons are considered eligible for the above uses unless the school receives prior written notification as well as a photograph of the student (for internal identification purposes only).
 Groton Hill will not publish the names of students involved in any private lesson or group activity without parental consent.

 FOR FAMILIES WITH YOUNG STUDENTS: SUPERVISION OF CHILDREN